samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 client_id:client_secret
 ~~~

-Pass the encode string of the above to the header.
+Put the encoded string of the above into the header.
 Below is the example of an Authorization header.

 **Example**